Driver's license: United States

 A Driver's License from any US state is valid for temporary use in any other US state, although most states require that a person have a license issued by their state of primary residence.
 Most states allow residents to convert an out-of-state license to an in-state license without any additional written or road tests.

 Delaware has a reciprocal license exchange for Germany, France, and Taiwan to allow holders of those licenses to obtain a Delaware license without any additional written or road tests.

 A District of Columbia driver's license may be obtained while maintaining an out-of-country driver's license.
 D.C. driver's licenses may vary for non-US citizens, depending on visa classification.
 The written test is required for non-US citizens who possess an out-of-country driver's license.

-Florida has a reciprocal license agreement with South Korea, allowing South Korea licenses to be exchanged for a Florida license, and vice versa, without taking a written or road test.
+Florida has a reciprocal license agreement with South Korea, allowing South Korean licenses to be exchanged for a Florida license, and vice versa, without taking a written or road test.

 A New York State driver's license may be obtained by a resident of another country.
 If the driver has a driver's license from any nation except Canada, they must pass a written test, complete a 5-hour pre-licensing course, and pass a road test to qualify for a driver's license.

 Texas does not require drivers from Canada, France, Germany, or Taiwan to take the written and practical tests, but drivers must agree to a vision test.

-Washington state has a reciprocal license exchange, allowing holders of valid licenses from any other US state, British Columbia, Germany, South Korea, and Taiwan to exchange their license for a Washington State license without taking any written or road tests.
+Washington state has a reciprocal license exchange, allowing holders of valid licenses from any other US state, British Columbia, Germany, Japan, South Korea, and Taiwan to exchange their license for a Washington State license without taking any written or road tests.

 Virginia has a reciprocal agreement with Canada, France, and Germany.
 The knowledge and skills tests may be waived if the driver meets residency and other requirements.